jimbrend/jimbrend/README.md

 A Saints Row 2 Website for the multiplayer mode run on a community forum utilizing php-bb www.dajwebs.com and www.thejweb.com were once owned by me as well, jimsbr.com may go live later the former were based on HTML and I developed them as PHP and HTML websites for friends.
-I also utilized several different CMS software, Apache, mySQL, JavaScript, and much more usually self-hosting and building them all and either self-hosting them on my own machine or utilizing a friends web-hosting service who lives in the U.K.
+I also utilized several different CMS software, Apache, MySQL, JavaScript, and much more usually self-hosting and building them all and either self-hosting them on my own machine or utilizing a friends web-hosting service who lives in the U.K.
 There are several more I have worked on...
 Developers, Developers, Developers! lol

 Anyway,

 I met very cool people while playing games I always enjoyed spending time with diverse groups of people, and I went on to work for RockstarGames and Ubisoft in my career before moving on to some other projects outside of gaming (though I still work on things like Overwatch 2 support on Mac in my spare time and am open to any projects like this)...

-https://www.easterncustoms.com this was a soft opening with some on-demand store tech at the time, it exists on the waybackmachine but is dissolved. https://www.20XFive.com was the second LLC / sole proprietorship I paid for and is also now deprecated
+https://www.easterncustoms.com this was a soft opening with some on-demand store tech at the time, it exists on the Wayback Machine but is dissolved. https://www.20XFive.com was the second LLC / sole proprietorship I paid for and is also now deprecated

 The thought process behind it was century-long thinking such as in the Eastern Hemisphere there has been a better focus on low-time preference thinking I feel sometimes, whereas in the West-- it almost seems like maybe culturally we just tend to focus on one thing at once, just culture and communication.